glassroom/heinsen_attention/README.md

 $$\overset{\text{modified}}{\text{Attention}}(Q, K, V) := \displaystyle \text{Softmax}\left( \log \frac{\exp(Q) \exp(K)^T}{\exp(c)} \right) V,$$

 where $c$ is a scaling constant.
+This simple modification linearizes attention with exponential kernel feature maps and makes it expressible as a composition of log-sums of exponentials, with a latent space of constant size, enabling application with constant time and space complexity per token.

-This simple modification linearizes attention with exponential kernel feature maps, whose corresponding feature function is infinite dimensional, and makes attention expressible as a composition of log-sums of exponentials, with a latent space of constant size, enabling application with constant time and space complexity per token.
+Note that the feature function corresponding to an exponential kernel is infinite dimensional.

 ## Table of Contents